davidcalikes/Late-Gigs/docs/README.md

     <br>

-    * Fill out the 'Credential Type Form"
+    * Fill out the 'Credential Type' Form

     * Create a 'Service Account' by entering an account name in the name field.